hifxit/dataligo/README.md

 <div align="left">

 This library helps to read and write data from most of the data sources.
-It accelerate the ML development process without worrying about the multiple data connectors.
+It accelerate the ML and ETL process without worrying about the multiple data connectors.

 ## Installation
 ```bash